prabinp242/Global-Development-Analysis-Excel-SQL-Stats-Power-BI/README.md

 - GDP has grown substantially from **1960 to 2016**, but disparities remain.
 - Life expectancy and infant mortality are critical development indicators.

+##  Recommendations
+Invest in education to improve economic output Diversify economies beyond agriculture
+Regularly monitor development indicators

+## Conclusion
+The project provides a data-driven view of global development.
+Combines powerful tools to generate actionable insights.
+Supports policy and investment decisions with evidence.